apache/flink/docs/libs/gelly_guide.md

 This library method is an implementation of the community detection algorithm described in the paper [Towards real-time community detection in large networks](http://arxiv.org/pdf/0808.2633.pdf%22%3Earticle%20explaining%20the%20algorithm%20in%20detail).

 #### Details
-The algorithm is implemented using [vertex-centric iterations](#vertex-centric-iterations).
+The algorithm is implemented using [scatter-gather iterations](#scatter-gather-iterations).
 Initially, each vertex is assigned a `Tuple2` containing its initial value along with a score equal to 1.0.
 In each iteration, vertices send their labels and scores to their neighbors.
 Upon receiving messages from its neighbors, a vertex chooses the label with the highest score and subsequently re-scores it using the edge values,